rocketpoolgmc/rocketpool-gmc/admin-templates/grant-applications.md

 ### What is the proposed payment schedule for the grant?
 How much USD $ and over what period of time is the applicant requesting?

+### Who will directly receive the payment?
+(Required — the GMC can only send grants directly to a recipient address and cannot accept invoices.)

 ### How will the GMC verify that the work delivered matches the proposed cadence?

 ### What alternatives or options have been considered in order to save costs for the proposed project?